The Very Particular Details of Emily Dickinson's Funeral

 After suffering from a long period of illness, Dickinson died on May 15, 1886.
 (She was diagnosed as having Bright’s Disease, but modern scholars believe she died of heart failure brought on by high blood pressure.)
 She was 55.
 Since so many of Emily’s poems focused on death and immortality, it should come as no surprise that she had very specific plans she wished to be followed upon her passing.

 In keeping with her particular penchant for wearing white while she was alive, Dickinson had requested the color wherever possible at her funeral.
-The coffin was white, the casket lining was white, the handles were white, and it was all adorned with ribbon that was — you guessed it — white.
+According to one Emily Dickinson biography, the coffin was white, the casket lining was white, the handles were white, and it was all adorned with ribbon that was — you guessed it — white.
 Emily herself wore a robe of white flannel.

 Her specifications didn’t end there.
 She requested that the honorary pallbearers, including professors and the president of Amherst College, carry her coffin just out the door of her beloved family house, Homestead.
 But once they crossed the threshold, six men who worked for the Dickinson family carried her to the graveyard.